harrisonlab/phytophthora_fragariae/README.md

         $ProgDir/gff2fasta.pl $Assembly $OutDir/"$Strain"_genes_incl_ORFeffectors_noApoP.gff3 $OutDir/"$Strain"_genes_incl_ORFeffectors_noApoP
         # Note - these fasta files have not been validated - do not use
     done
+    echo "Gff created with all RxLRs and without ApoplastP hits"

     #With EER discrimination and without ApoplastP
     for GeneGff in $(ls gene_pred/final/*/*/final/final_genes_appended_renamed.gff3)